 Good practice was identified in relation to service user involvement.
 Staff we spoke with demonstrated good caring values and a desire to provide service users with quality personalised care.
 Staff were familiar with the choices and preferences of individual service users and strove to deliver on these.

-We noted some of the compliments received by the setting:
+We noted some of the compliments received by the setting from various sources: